How do we rate share-trading platforms?

 Comparing brokers is complicated, so we've rated them.
-Here's our methodology for scoring the features that matter, and picking the top platforms.
+Here's our methodology for scoring the features that matter, plus details of our customer survey.

 What factors do we take into account?

 We compare our platforms based on 9 key categories:

 - Fees.
 Keeping fees low is a major priority for most investors.
 For this category we looked at platform fees (and costs based on various sized portfolios), investing commissions, foreign exchange (FX) fees, and any other discounts (or penalties).

 - Investment choice.
 Markets are more accessible than ever and some platforms excel at opening up your investing horizons.
 We consider the type of assets available, the number of markets, investments and funds, along with whether you can buy fractional shares.